akamai/AkamaiOPEN-edgegrid-java/README.md

 Report or request in ??

 ## Similar tools

+A number of similar libraries for signing requests exist for popular programming languages:

 * There are two Python bindings: a [command line tool similar to curl][1] and a [Python library][2].
 * [Ruby binding][2]